What is cholesterol?

 Cholesterol is one of the main healing agents in the body.
 When there is injury or inflammation, cholesterol is produced by the liver and sent to the site for repair work.
 LDL cholesterol is the form in which it is sent to do the healing at the point of inflammation.
 After the healing is completed, it travels back to the liver as HDL cholesterol.
 Cholesterol is essential for the production of healthy new cells where they are needed for repair, replacement or growth.
 This is why cholesterol levels rise after any injury, surgery, dental work, any kind of inflammation, or a bacterial or viral attack.
 After the repair work is completed, the level of blood cholesterol will naturally go down again.

 The medical and pharmaceutical industries push the myth that high levels of cholesterol are dangerous, and the cause of heart disease, arterial disease, strokes and other ailments.
 However, this is not correct, as plenty of research shows that high levels of cholesterol are not good predictors of heart disease, (1, 2, 3, 25) the situation is just the opposite.
 (24, 26, 27) Most heart attacks and strokes occur in people who do not have elevated cholesterol.
-Blood cholesterol levels above 6 or 7 may sometimes indicate another health condition such as liver malfunction.
+High blood cholesterol levels above 6 or 7 mmol/L may sometimes indicate another health condition such as liver malfunction.

 The motivation for this deception is to sell statin drugs such as Lipitor, Pravachol, Crestor and Zocor.
 These drugs have numerous serious nasty side-effects (4, 13) such as muscle wastage, memory loss and amnesia, decreased brain function and increased risk of diabetes, and the reason for taking statins in the first place is misguided.
 (25, 26)